hyperledger/indy-hipe/text/oauth-ephemeral-integration/README.md

 This request triggers a redirect to a resource served by the `OAuthServer` which includes a new ephemeral challenge as defined in the `ephemeral challenge protocol`.
 Based on the `presentation_type`, the challenge is communcated to the `UserAgent`.
 For example this might be presenting a QR code in the browser.

-In the background, the resource served by the `OAuthServer` is polling the `OAuthServer` for a resolution to the request.
-If the challenge is accepted by the users agent, the polled endpoint resolves and causes a redirect back to the original `RelyingParty` where the contents of the redirect is determined by the `response_type` that was originally requested.
+In the background, the resource served by the `OAuthServer` is polling the `OAuthServer` for a resolution to the request (refer to the `no redirect flow` for how this polling occurs).
+If the challenge is accepted by the users agent, the polled endpoint resolves and causes a redirect back to the original `RelyingParty` where the contents of the redirect is determined by the `response_type` that was originally requested, see below for the possible examples.

-If the original request by the client set `response_type=access_token`
+If the original request by the client set `response_type=access_token` then the resulting response will appear as below.

 ```
 HTTP/1.1 200 OK